 Or maybe you have a radar detector in your vehicle that detects upcoming police speed traps on the highway and sounds an alarm when police radar is detected that measures your advancing speed.

-Those are simplified versions of the technology used by some of the weapons detection systems on the market today.
+Those are simplified and may be considered primitive versions of the technology used by some of the weapons detection systems on the market today.

 Current innovations in radar technology are pushing the envelope in what these radar waves can do.
-Micro, millimeter and hexawaves are becoming more refined in what they can “see” and the data they provide and transmit back to a receiver to create 3D images that can be further analyzed.
+Micro, millimeter and hexawaves are becoming more refined in what they can "see" and the data they provide and transmit back to a receiver to create 3D images, and in this case a weapons signature, that can be further analyzed.

 These sensors are already changing the way air and water quality are measured due to their size, quickness, and accuracy of measurements.

-Combined, each of these technologies’ unique abilities create a synergy effect where the sum is greater than its parts.
+Combined, each of these technologies create a synergistic effect where the sum is greater than its parts.

-Each of the companies I am about to show you are using these emerging technologies mentioned above and combining them in innovative ways to tackle the job of finding concealed weapons in public spaces before they could do any harm.
+Each of the companies I am about to introduce to you are using these emerging technologies mentioned above and combining them in innovative ways to tackle the job of searching for concealed weapons in public spaces before they could do any harm.

 While it is difficult to pick out one particular technology that is the most important advancement, if pressed I would have to say that companies incorporating Artificial Intelligence (AI) remain a standout today.